-As an educator, Neil Manel Frau-Cortes taught music theory, piano improvisation and harmony at Adagio, Rock’n’Jazz and Allegretto music schools in Barcelona, and at Bela Bartok Academy in Mallorca.
+As an educator, Neil Manel Frau-Cortes taught music theory, piano improvisation and harmony at Adagio, Rock’n’Jazz and Allegretto music schools (Barcelona), and Bela Bartok (Mallorca).
 He tutored guitar at Gratz College in Philadelphia, taught Hebrew language at the Harrisburg Area Community College, and music at the Silver Academy Yeshiva of Harrisburg PA.
 He is currently working as Hebraica, Judaica and metadata cataloger at the University of Maryland

-After permanently moving to the US in 2001, Frau-Cortes composes choir and chamber music, and performs solo and with singers such as Jessi Roemer, Jill Pakman, Shefia Cohen, David Acker, Freyda Black, and Harold Messinger.
-He has worked as a hazzan in Orthodox, Conservative and Reconstructionist synagogues.
-Frau-Cortes currently offers lecture-recitals on diverse aspects of Sephardic music, Kabbalah, chanting, and meditation, having participated in events such as the Albuquerque's Sephardic Festival, several Nehirim retreats, and the Society for Crypto-Jewish Studies convention, among others.
+As a cantor, Frau-Cortes has lead services in Orthodox, Conservative, Reform, and Reconstructionist synagogues through the US and Catalonia.
+He currently offers lecture-recitals on diverse aspects of Sephardic music, Kabbalah, chanting, and meditation, having participated in events such as the Albuquerque's Sephardic Festival, several Nehirim events, and the Society for Crypto-Jewish Studies convention, among others.

 Frau-Cortes' research deals with the works of Simeon ben Zemach Duran, the literature of Polemics, medieval Judaism in the Crown of Aragon, the Catalan nusach and its derivatives, early kabbalistic writings (particularly related to the school of Girona), and digital humanities applied to Jewish studies.